How to Comfort a Crying Baby

 Every baby has a unique personality.
 Just as some babies are laid-back, some babies

 cry more than others.
 And the longer a baby cries, the harder it tends to be to get them

-Swaddling means wrapping newborn babies snugly in a blanket to keep their arms and
+Wrap the baby like a burrito.
+Swaddling babies snugly in a soft blanket helps keeps their arms and legs from flailing

-You can buy a special swaddling blanket designed to make swaddling easier.
+are designed to make swaddling your baby easier.

 Wear your baby.
 Babies who are carried more cry less.
 Wearing baby in a sling for several hours a

 day also cuts crying and gives constant sound, temperature, and motion that signal

 comfort.
 Special slings and carriers allow you to wear your baby while having 1 or

 both hands free.
 Babies like being close to you because they stay warm, they can hear